 And if a driveway is narrow and it also contains a gas metre then surely this should be an even greater warning sign.
 It would seem that a reasonable approach would be to check various residences in a city like London Ontario to assess how many might have gas metres that are vulnerable to such repeated disasters.
 But were changes ever contemplated?
 Did anyone ever question whether it would be a good idea to conduct such a survey?
 Apparently not.
 Because another incident, almost on the anniversary of the massive explosion, occurred again, almost in the same circumstances, except luckily there was no explosion.

 News media in London have reported that, on August 14, 2020, a pick-up truck struck a residence resulting in the impact of a gas metre on Grey Street in south central London.
-A frame from video of the incident is shown below.

 So, as a City representative, why would you allow the location of a gas metre within the very narrow confines of this driveway?
 Did anyone learn anything from the massive explosion that occurred in the City just a year earlier?
 Evidently not.